IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 If you have configured default profiles for zosmf, ssh and cics-deploy then only two further items are needed:

-1. An up to 8 character unique name to use for the Bundle resource in CICS.
+1. A unique name (up to 8 characters) to use for the BUNDLE resource in CICS.
 2. A directory in the target zFS in which do stage the Bundle's resources.

 For example, you might issue the following command: